THE LEWIS & CLARK STATE HISTORIC SITE

-The word "keelboat" in this historic context refers to a boat used to carry cargo and/or passengers along narrow river waterways.
-The boat derives its name from its primary structural component: a long beam that stretches along the bottom of the body, or hull.
-The feature serves two functions; providing a strong foundation for the structure of the boat and helping guide the boat forward as it moves along waterways.
+In this historical context, "keelboat" refers to a boat used to carry cargo and/or passengers along narrow river waterways.
+The boat derives its name from its primary structural component: a long beam stretching along the body's bottom or hull.
+The feature serves two functions; providing a solid foundation for the boat's structure and helping guide the boat forward as it moves along waterways.

-Builders created a long and wide cigar-shaped boat that could easily navigate rivers, canals, and other tight water spaces.
-Its size allowed for bulk carrying.
-The ease with which the boat was navigated also made it useful for traveling against the flow of water.
+Builders created a long, wide cigar-shaped boat that could easily navigate rivers, canals, and other tight water spaces.
+Its size allowed for bulk carrying, and the ease with which the boat was navigated also made it useful for traveling against the water flow.

 Lewis and Clark utilized a keelboat for much of their adventure.
 Individuals who sought a settlement in different regions also found the vessels useful, and the arrival of a keelboat often signaled the beginning of the regional expansion.
-If a keelboat transported a number of people, it usually contained an onboard cabin.
+If a keelboat transported several people, it usually contained an onboard cabin.
 Otherwise, the deck was open.

 Keelboats were not motorized and thus did not have electrical or other means of self-sufficient power.
 As a result, sails, poles, or oars were used to propel and navigate the boat.
 For this reason, the keelboat was often referred to as a "pole boat."
-As one might imagine, steering a boat that could be up to 80 feet long was often a challenge.
-Several individuals were usually needed to accomplish this task.
-Many times, in shallow waters, the men tied ropes to the bow of the boat and pull it along from the shoreline.
+As one might imagine, steering a boat that could be up to 80 feet long was often a challenge, and several individuals were usually needed to accomplish this task.
+In shallow waters, the men often tied ropes to the boat's bow and pulled it along from the shoreline.

 Compiled by Dr. Neil Gale, Ph.D.